Hexagram Forty-eight—Uniting Force

 Hexagram Forty-eight shows that in the center of a village is an inexhaustible well.
 Townspeople may draw from it, yet the water level remains steady.
 In the same way, good government benefits the citizens.
 But when the bucket breaks or the rope is too short, government does not fulfill its promise.
 The analogy can also describe a community, household, business, or association.

 The first line, yin, shows a muddy or contaminated well that is no use to anyone.
 A comparison can be made to corrupt or greedy officials.

 The second line, yang, shows water leaking from a well or from the bucket, thus the water cannot be brought to the top to be used.
 This is like a government that will not govern properly.

-The third line, yang, shows a well that the people have cleaned out, but still is not used.
+The third line, yang, shows a well that the people have cleaned out, but is not used.
 There is great sorrow in this.
-The ruler must make the wise decision to go back to the well.
+The leaders must make the wise decision to go back to the well.
 The people can be a source of wealth and stability the ruler has not recognized.

 The sixth line, yin, shows water drawn from a well, which is not covered, symbolizing truthfulness.
 There is an inexhaustible supply, symbolizing sincerity.